sachinks47/movierecsystm/README.md

 * `TopNPopularMovies(genre, threshold, topN)`: Lists top N popular movies based on average ratings and number of reviews.
 * `recommendation_genre(movie_df, similarity_matrix, movie_title, topN)`: Generates content-based recommendations.

-### 🚀 How to Run

-1. Load the datasets `movies.csv` and `ratings.csv`.
-2. Execute all cells in the Jupyter Notebook.
-3. Use the dropdown widgets to interact with the recommender system.